Are Carl Hansen Wishbone Chairs Comfortable?

 Each chair is made by hand by highly trained craftsmen at the company’s Danish headquarters.
 It is a quality item, not a cheap frame held together by nails and screws likely to split the wood over time.
 It is a crafted work of art with 14 separate parts and each joint cut to fit perfectly.
 There are more than 100 steps carried out by hand by the woodworkers at the factory to make the chair come alive.

 What you get is a chair that will last not just a lifetime but for generations.
-The seat is renewable if necessary.
+The seat is renewable if necessary, please contact us to enquire about a replacement paper cord seat.
 With reasonable care, though, expect it to last for more than 50 years of daily use.

 Remember there are still chairs from the Ming period around to have inspired the design.
 So there is no reason to think a chair bought today could not be doing service 600 years from now.
 It may be getting on but would still be answering the question, are Carl Hansen wishbone chairs comfortable?